 Lancaster Park, 200 E. Jackson St., is located on Bluffton’s north side off of Ind.
 1 and includes approximately 17.5 acres.
 This park includes a two-story log cabin, a pole barn, parking lot, and open space.
 A sledding hill is also in place.

 Lions Park contains approximately 5.5 acres in the west central part of Bluffton, off of Midway and Washington streets.
 Facilities include a playground, a pavilion with picnic tables and grill, two lighted basketball courts, three lighted tennis/pickleball courts, restrooms, a maintenance building with storage, and a lighted softball/baseball diamond.
 Women’s softball leagues and the Teen League baseball program for 13- and 14-year-old boys use the field at Lions Park, which used to be Wilson Field through the years that it was the football field for the high school.
-The former diamond is now an open practice field.
+The former T-ball (small) diamond is now an open practice field.

 Pickett’s Run is at the intersection of Wayne and East Washington streets.
 The park has paved paths, picnic tables, benches, wood carvings and a history marker.
 The park gets its name from the stream that once ran through the site.
-This is the former location of 17 homes that were damaged in the July 2003 flood and had to be destroyed.
+This is the former location of 17 homes that were damaged in the July 2003 flood and had to be removed.
 Across the street from the park, at the corner of East Washington and Bennett streets, is a splash pad and a life fitness trail of outdoor exercise equipment.